 Federal registration also helps if two companies try to use the same logo design, often leading to legal issues over trademark ownership.
 If the logo isn't registered as a trademark, the first company that used the logo becomes the legal owner.
 If the logo is registered as a trademark, the registered owner is the legal owner.
 It falls on the opposing company to prove that it used the logo prior to the federal registration.
 This can be done with a state registration or documented use of the logo at an earlier date.

 More information about federally-registered trademarks can be found here.

 If you need help with determining logo trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.